Duke Study in China

 Duke University awards credit equivalent to two semester-length courses for successful completion of the program.
 If you are not a Duke student please check with your university to see if these credits will be accepted and to find out about the process for transferring credits.

-Each student will take one of the following Chinese courses which are equal to two semester-length courses.
+Students pursuing the 8-week intensive language track (without practicum) will take one of the following Chinese courses, which is equal to two semester-length courses:

 Intensive Progress in Chinese (Equivalent to 2nd year Chinese)